 I can usually say what I want to say about myself and my everyday life.

 - Advanced: I can express myself fully, not only on familiar topics, but also on some concrete social, academic, and professional topics.
 I can talk in detail and in an organized way about events and experiences in the past, present, and future.
 I can confidently handle routine situations with an unexpected complication.
 I can share my point of view in discussions on some complex issues.
 (NCSSFL-ACTFL Can-Do Statements Proficiency Benchmarks)

-These levels are broken down into low, mid, and high sub-levels for each level to help show progress as students learn a language and reflect the level of mastery of the skills expected for each level.
+These levels are broken down into low, mid, and high sub-levels to help show progress as students learn a language, and reflect the level of mastery of the skills expected for each level.